 J-1 physicians who have entered the United States through sponsorship form Educational Commission on Foreign Medical Graduates (ECFMG) for clinical training (residency and fellowship training) are subject to a two year home residence requirement.
-These physicians are not permitted to change to H or L status, or apply for a green card, until they have returned to their home country for a period of two years, or until they have been granted a waiver of the two year home residence requirement.
+These physicians are not permitted to change to H or L status, or apply for a green card until they have returned to their home country for two years, or until they have been granted a waiver of the two year home residence requirement.
 Waivers can be very difficult to obtain.
-Even doctors who marry a US Citizen cannot secure a US Immigrant Visa (“green card”) without a waiver, or satisfying the two year requirement.
+Even doctors who marry a US Citizen cannot secure a US Immigrant Visa (“green card”) without a waiver, or satisfying the two-year requirement.

-Interested government agency (IGA) waivers can be granted to those J-1 physicians who are sponsored by an employer based on a commitment to work for at least three years in a medically under-served area of the US.
-There are several agencies willing to support a J-1 waiver, including the Department of Veterans Affairs (VA), the Appalachian Rural Commission (ARC); and the Department of Health and Human Services (HHS), Delta Regional Authority.
-In addition, each state is permitted to grant up to thirty waivers each year (Conrad State 30 Program).
+Interested Government Agency (IGA) waivers can be granted to those J-1 physicians who are sponsored by an employer based on a commitment to work for at least three years in a medically under-served area of the U.S. several agencies are willing to support a J-1 waiver, including the Department of Veterans Affairs (VA), the Appalachian Rural Commission (ARC), and the Department of Health and Human Services (HHS), Delta Regional Authority.
+Each state is permitted to grant up to 30 waivers each year (Conrad State 30 Program).

-As an alternative, a J-1 physician is also permitted to apply for an O-1 visa see our page regarding O-1 visa requirements.
+As an alternative, a J-1 physician is also permitted to apply for an O-1 visa.
 Note that a J-1 physician is not permitted to change his/her status from J-1 to O-1 in the US.
-The O-1 petition must first be approved by a USCIS Regional Service Center, and then the J-1 physician must apply for the O-1 visa at a US Consulate abroad.
-Also, note that is the J-1 physician is able to obtain an O-1 visa, he/she still remains subject to the two year home residence requirement.
+The O-1 petition must first be approved by a USCIS Regional Service Center, and then the J-1 physician must apply for the O-1 visa at a U.S. Consulate abroad.
+Also, note that is the J-1 physician can obtain an O-1 visa, he/she remains subject to the two year home residence requirement.

 US employers frequently use the H-1B Visa category to quickly hire foreign nationals.
 A foreign national generally qualifies for H-1B status if he/she holds at least a US Bachelor’s Degree (or equivalent) relevant to the field in which he/she will be working, and the position normally requires at least a Bachelor’s Degree as an entry-level requirement to perform the job.
 The H-1B Visa must be sponsored by a US employer.
-The H-1B Visa is usually granted for three years, and extended up to a maximum of 6 years.
-Any time spent in the US working for another employer in H-1B or L-1 Visa status will count against the 6 year limit.
-Another 6 years of H-1B Visa time may be available once the foreign national spends one full year outside the US.
+The H-1B Visa is usually granted for three years and extended up to a maximum of six years.
+Any time spent in the US working for another employer in H-1B or L-1 Visa status will count against the six-year limit.
+Another six years of H-1B Visa time may be available once the foreign national spends one full year outside the US.
 Foreign nationals may seek US Immigrant Visa (“green card”) status while on an H-1B Visa.

 H-1B Extensions Beyond 6 Years

-Extending H-1B Visas beyond the 6 year limit is possible in some circumstances.
-Specifically, if the first step in the green card process (Immigrant Worker petition or PERM Labor Certification) is filed before the end of the foreign national’s 5th year in the US on an H-1B, then generally the H-1B can be extended one year at a time until the green card is approved or denied.
-Alternatively, if the H-1B employee cannot finalize his/her green card status because of priority date backlogs, then generally a 3 year extension can be secured, as long as the I-140 Immigrant Worker Petition is approved, and the green card case remains pending.
-For more on employment based green card processing see the Clark Hill website.
-Finally, time spent out of the US while on an H-1B, can be added to the time an H-1B employee can work in the US.
+Extending H-1B Visas beyond the six-year limit is possible in some circumstances.
+Specifically, if the first step in the green card process (Immigrant Worker petition or PERM Labor Certification) is filed before the end of the foreign national’s fifth year in the US on an H-1B, then generally the H-1B can be extended one year at a time until the green card is approved or denied.
+Alternatively, if the H-1B employee cannot finalize his/her green card status because of priority date backlogs, then generally a three-year extension can be secured, as long as the I-140 Immigrant Worker Petition is approved, and the green card case remains pending.
+Finally, time spent out of the US while on an H-1B can be added to the time an H-1B employee can work in the US.
 This is referred to as recapture, and in general, any credible proof is accepted (passport stamps, copies of airline tickets, etc.

 The US government limits the number of new H-1B Visas to 65,000 per year (the government’s fiscal year runs from October 1 to September 30).
 Once this limit, or “cap”, is reached, an employer cannot employ a foreign national in H-1B status until the next fiscal year begins.
-It is important to note that foreign nationals who currently hold H-1B status and are either extending and/or amending that H-1B status, or are seeking H-1B status with another employer, are generally not subject to the cap.
+It is important to note that foreign nationals who currently hold H-1B status and are either extending and/or amending that H-1B status or are seeking H-1B status with another employer, are generally not subject to the cap.
 Foreign nationals who will be employed at and in furtherance of the basic or applied research of a governmental or non-profit research organization, or an institution of higher learning (college or university), are not subject to the cap.
 Finally, J-1 physicians who have been granted a waiver to work in a medically undesired area are also exempt from the cap.
-For more on J-1 waivers, see the Clark Hill website.

-20,000 additional H-1B's, beyond the 65,000 listed above, are available to foreign nationals who have a Master Degree, or other advanced degree, from a US college or university.
+20,000 additional H-1B's, beyond the 65,000 listed above, are available to foreign nationals who have a Master's Degree, or other advanced degrees, from a US college or university.

 The employer must pay the H-1B worker the wage it pays similarly experienced US workers for the same job in the same location, or the wage as determined by a required wage survey, whichever is higher.
 H-1B workers generally must be paid from the sponsor’s US payroll.
 H-1B workers should not pay for any H-1B costs or attorney fees.

-H-1B employees who have a timely filed extension of status filed and pending are allowed to work for up to 240 days, while the extension is pending.
+H-1B employees who have an extension of status filed and pending are allowed to work for up to 240 days, while the extension is pending.
 International travel is not permitted once the status expires, even though the H-1B employee can continue working.

 Changing H-1B Status and International Travel